-As we learn about cottons environmental impacts, mills and manufacturers are looking to cotton alternatives, as this is what the future of denim will look like.
+Cotton has a serious environmental footprint and has been denim's primary fibre of choice since the dawn of its time.
+But as we learn about cotton's environmental impacts, mills and manufacturers are looking to alternatives to reduce denim's reliance on cotton.
 But, for now, cotton is still the primary fibre in denim production.

-Cotton is mostly grown in monoculture and is a very pesticide-intensive crop.
+Cotton is mostly grown in monoculture (an area where only a single type of crop is produced) and is very pesticide-intensive.
 Although it is only grown on 2.5% of the world’s agricultural land, it consumes 16% of all the insecticides and 6.8% of all herbicides used worldwide.

 These pesticides are then washed out in the soil, and pollute rivers and groundwater.
-The chemicals used not only get rid of the pests, but also their good bacterias necessary for healthy soil!
+The chemicals used not only get rid of the pests, but they also get rid of the good bacteria needed for healthy soil!
 This interferes with the ecosystem and reduces the amount of biodiversity significantly.

 With mass production of cotton, large amounts of water are required for irrigation.
-This causes the soil to degrade without careful farming measures.
-Soil degradation reduces its ability to store carbon and thus, cannot help when a considerable amount of carbon dioxide is released from producing industrial fertilizers.
+This causes the soil to degrade, especially when careful farming measures aren't being implemented.
+Soil degradation reduces its ability to store carbon and thus, cannot help when a soak up the amount of carbon dioxide released from producing industrial fertilizers needed for the production of cotton.
 Certain lakes have also dried up due to soil salinization.

 What fibres to look for: